MichaelSchmidt82/big-data-bonanza/README.md

 - Kubernetes
   - Created a Deployment which execute the spark hello world app in a single node.

-### The Data
-- 557.3gb in 8083 files (Disc images)
-- 4.3gb in 926 files (fixed sizes 8k, 16k, etc.), and they are in compressed formats.
-- 7.8gb in 500 files (fixed sizes 16m, 32m, etc.), and they too are in compressed formats.
-- 1.9gb of a mysterous single compressed file (7zip).
-I dunno, maybe somethings goofy and has compressed files in iteself.

-__All files are in various formats:__ ISO, zip, gzip, LZMA, RAR, uncompressed.

 ### Cluster & Hardware
 - [ODroid H3+](https://www.hardkernel.com/shop/odroid-h3-plus/) with 64gb RAM, 14TB space